How do I apply?

 How do I apply?Applications will be open December 1st and will be accepted on-line at goabroad.cua.edu.
 Applications are processed on a first-come, first-served basis.
-The due date for applications is April 6, 2020.
-The $100 non-refundable application fee must be submitted at time of application, as an application will not be reviewed until the application fee is received.
-If you have questions about the application process, please contact firstname.lastname@example.org.
+The preferred application deadline is March 15, 2021.
+The $45 non-refundable application fee must be submitted at time of application, as an application will not be reviewed until the application fee is received.
+If you have questions about the application process, please contact email@example.com.

 Who participates in the program?Students from ABA-approved U.S. schools and foreign law schools are eligible to apply.
 Students who participate have been in different stages of their law school career, and part time evening students have been well represented.
 The 2011 inaugural Program enrolled 26 J.D. students from Catholic University’s Columbus School of Law and 4 students from other ABA-approved law schools.
 In 2013, 17 J.D. students from Catholic University's Columbus School of Law and 2 students from other ABA-approved law school participated.
 In 2014, 11 Catholic University law students and 2 non-CUA law students participated in the program.
 Non-CUA students participating in the past have included students from Stetson, Hofstra, Rutgers, John Marshall, Liberty, California Western and the University of the District of Columbia law schools.
 In 2016, 15 students participated in the program; 14 students attended Catholic University's Columbus School of Law and one students was enrolledin William Mitchell College of Law.
 In 2018, 9 CUA students and one from Howard University took part in the program.
 The International Human Rights Summer Law Program in Rome will enroll up to 25 law students.
+Due to the COVID-19 pandemic, the 2020 International Human Rights Summer Law Program in Rome, Italy, was cancelled in the interest of the health and safety of our participants and faculty.
 Students will come predominantly from ABA-accredited law schools, though admission is open to Canadian, European and other foreign law students.

 How much does the program cost?Cost of participation varies depending on personal spending habits, lodging selected, and currency exchange rates.
 Please see full estimated student budget at the program's cost page.